How To Make Scalloped Potatoes

 You know you’ve got yourself a party when the scalloped potatoes show up at the table.
 With its layers of cream and potatoes, and then more cream and more potatoes, all baked until bubbly — well, I would be hard-pressed to think of another dish that pairs comfort and elegance quite so perfectly.
 Here’s how to make this classic dish for your next dinner party.

 The Difference Between Scalloped Potatoes and Gratins

 Think scalloped potatoes and gratins are one and the same?
 Not so fast, my friend!
 Both are made with thinly sliced potatoes cooked in cream, but they have one small, but significant, difference: cheese.
-Classic scalloped potatoes are made with just cream and potatoes, while gratins add cheese between those layers and over top.
+Classic scalloped potatoes are made with just cream and potatoes, while gratins add cheese between those layers and over the top.

 These two dishes have gotten pretty scrambled together over the years (because who doesn’t love cheese with their creamy potatoes?), but today we’re focusing on the classic scalloped potato dish.
 Don’t worry — if you want to add cheese to your version, that’s totally fine by us.